-It's unusual for a hypercoaster (a coaster with a height of about 200 feet) to include inversions.
+It's unusual for a hypercoaster (a coaster with a height of about 200 to 250 feet) to include head-over-heels inversions.
 The Big Apple Coaster shows why.
-Its over-the-shoulder harnesses incorporate restraints that are positioned on either side of riders’ heads.
 When the coaster cranks into high gear, its somewhat rough ride can be disconcerting–especially when passengers get tossed upside-down.
-For riders caught in the head banger's brawl, this is one New York minute that can’t end too soon.
+For riders caught in the high-speed high-jinx, this is one New York minute that can’t end too soon.

 - Thrill Scale (0=Wimpy!, 10=Yikes!): 6.5